pimcore/frontend-permission-toolkit/README.md

   - Permission Resource:
      - represents one specific user right (e.g. login)
      - can have values `allow` `deny` `inherit`
+  - Dynamic Permission Resource:
+     - represents a set of specific rights for a user
+     - actual permission resources are defined by a data provider
+        - defined in the class definition, either defined by class name or service name with leading `@`
+        - data provider class needs to implement `DataProviderInterface`
+     - each entry can have values `allow` `deny` `inherit`
-  - Permission Objects: Wrapper for default data type `objects` for recursive permission calculation.
+  - Permission ManyToMany Relation: Wrapper for default data type `objects` for recursive permission calculation.
-  - Permission Href: Wrapper for default data type `href` for recursive permission calculation.
+  - Permission ManyToOne Relation: Wrapper for default data type `href` for recursive permission calculation.

 - Service for checking user rights based on a Pimcore object and a permission resource as service class `Service` with two methods: